Use PutBucketTagging with a CLI - AWS SDK Code Examples

 There are more AWS SDK examples available in the AWS Doc SDK Examples GitHub repo.

-Use PutBucketTagging with an AWS SDK or CLI
+Use PutBucketTagging with a CLI

 The following code examples show how to use PutBucketTagging.